jq153387/avancevl.github.io/engineering/coding_standards.md

 * [Airbnb Sytle Guide](https://github.com/airbnb/javascript){:target="_blank"}

-## 第四步驟：Eslint和React.js的結合
+## 第四步驟：ESLint和React.js的結合

 The majority of my community likes React so this section is specific to it.
 Sorry Angular guys.

 Since we only care about code-quality rules, we don’t need any of the robust configurations above.
 Lucky for us, Facebook created a set of rules without devoid of styling.
-The react-app configuration is hidden in the depths of Facebook’s create-react-app repository.
+The react-app configuration is hidden in the depths of Facebook’s [create-react-app](https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app){:target="_blank"} repository.
 Best part: it only enforces code quality.
 Prettier should marry this configuration.

-Install the plugins & extensions
+### 安裝
 ```
 yarn add --dev eslint-config-react-app babel-eslint eslint-plugin-flowtype eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react
 ```